tiamica/vr_racing/README.md

 * run `python -m SimpleHTTPServer`
 * Open `localhost:8000` in your browser
 * Alternatively, you can create an Apache or nginx virtualhost
+* We will be hosting this using NETLIFY.

 ## Developers
 Built by: